These are the best cheap laptops you can buy in 2022

 In terms of design, the Pavilion Aero 13 looks like a fairly standard clamshell, but it’s actually made of magnesium, something you don’t see a lot on cheaper laptops.
 This allows it to be very light, weighing less than 2.2lbs, and it’s also relatively thin at just over 17mm.
 Something else that’s unique to the Pavilion Aero is that it comes in four color options to choose from, so you can choose what suits your style the best.
 The colors are all fairly subdued, but considering so many laptops barely give you any options at all, this is still nice to see.

 Finally, there are the ports.
 You get one USB Type-C port (3.2 Gen 2), two USB Type-A ports (3.2 Gen 1), HDMI 2.0, a headphone jack, and a microSD card reader.
 That’s a setup that covers all the basic needs you might have, though it doesn’t support Thunderbolt because it’s an AMD-powered laptop.
+Even if it wasn’t, cheap laptops often don’t include Thunderbolt 4.
 The USB ports could be faster, but if you just want to connect a mouse or transfer files occasionally, it works well.

 With all of that, there’s no doubt that the HP Pavilion Aero is one of the best cheap laptops you can buy right now, and it has earned our recommendation.

 Microsoft doesn’t make a whole lot of budget-oriented devices, but the Surface Laptop Go 2 is a really good example of one.
 This iteration is a very big upgrade from the previous model in terms of performance, and it delivers a balanced experience all around, making it great for students and more casual users.